So you’re thinking about getting Amazon Web Services (AWS) certified. That’s great!

 AWS Certified DevOps Engineer – Professional

-DevOps is all about combining development, operations, and a quality mindset to shepherd systems through time.
-This exam reflects that, and really requires you to think about not just static systems that are deployed once, but systems that change and evolve over time.
+DevOps is all about combining development, operations, and a quality mindset to shepherd systems over time.
+This exam reflects that, and really requires you to think about not just static systems that are deployed once, but systems that change and evolve.

-While CSA – Pro is an all-encompassing elephant of a certification, DevOps Engineer – Professional actually goes deeper into specific areas like deployments and lifecycles (and services like CloudFormation and OpsWorks).
-On whole, though, it has a rather narrower scope.
+While CSA – Pro is an all-encompassing elephant of a certification, the AWS Certified DevOps Engineer – Professional actually goes deeper into specific areas like deployments and lifecycles (and services like CloudFormation and OpsWorks).
+On the whole, though, it has a rather narrower scope.

 Guru tip: There’s some wiggle room as to order here.
-DevOps – Pro is a valuable stepping stone between the associate level certs and the Solutions Architect – Professional certification, so on one hand, it’s a good idea to pass this first (we do think it makes it much easier to pass the CSA – Pro exam).
+DevOps – Pro is a valuable stepping stone between the Associate-level certs and the Solutions Architect – Professional certification, so on one hand, it’s a good idea to pass this first (and we do think it makes it much easier to pass the CSA – Pro exam).
 On the other, there’s quite a bit of overlap between DevOps – Pro and CSA – Pro, and plenty of people find it valuable to study for them together.

-Ready to get certified?
-Prepare for your exam with our AWS Certified DevOps Engineer – Professional course.
+Ready to do the dang DevOps thing?
+Master the skills needed to ace the exam and move up in your career with our AWS Certified DevOps Engineer – Professional course.

 AWS Specialty Certifications

 - Scope: 3